laithhas/adventOfCode/README.md

 To access this year's challenges, go to: https://adventofcode.com/

-For previous year's challenges, go to: https://adventofcode.com/[Previous year]
+For previous year's challenges, go to: https://adventofcode.com/[previous_year]